Making a Difference in Real-World Bioethics Dilemmas

 - The reasonableness of the budget.
 All things being equal, projects with smaller budgets will receive priority.

 While we will give strong preference to proposals that meet these criteria, we will also consider exceptional proposals outside these criteria that meet our strategic goal of supporting bioethics research that will have a real-world impact.
-More than one applicant may apply from each institution, but primary investigators may submit only one letter of intent per funding cycle.
+More than one applicant may apply from each institution and more than one grant per institution may be funded.
+However, a primary investigator may submit only one letter of intent per funding cycle.

-Projects with the following characteristics will not be funded:
+Projects with the following characteristics will not be funded under this initiative:

 - Projects that implement or make incremental improvements in established approaches to bioethics problems, build institutional infrastructure, or provide bioethics education, training or course work.